What is ExpressRoute?

 Microsoft peering of ExpressRoute circuits that were configured prior to August 1, 2017 will have all service prefixes advertised through Microsoft peering, even if route filters aren't defined.

-If I have multiple Virtual Networks (VNets) connected to the same ExpressRoute circuit, can I use ExpressRoute for VNet-to-VNet connectivity?
+If I have multiple virtual networks connected to the same ExpressRoute circuit, can I use ExpressRoute for VNet-to-VNet connectivity?

 VNet-to-VNet connectivity over ExpressRoute isn't recommended.
-To achieve this, configure Virtual Network Peering.
+Instead, configure Virtual Network peering.